Email FacebookTwitterMenu burgerClose thin

 What Is Net Worth and How to Calculate It?

-A common rule of thumb for determining what your net worth should be at any given age is to divide your age by 10, then multiple that by your gross annual income.
+Another way to determine what your net worth should be at a given age is to divide your age by 10, then multiple that by your gross annual income.
 So if you’re 40 years old making $100,000 a year then you should have a net worth of $400,000.

 How Can You Increase Your Net Worth?